 Cyber Savvy is a student-led, positive norms approach to teach upper intermediate, middle, and high school students (grades 5 – 12) about digital safety, including effective digital decision-making, safe posting of personal information, digital relationships, social networking, cyberbullying, and digital dating/exploitation.
 The schools that have used this program in the pilot testing have been very pleased with the results.

-Download the Program.
+Download a description of the Program.

 Download a slide show that demonstrates the student data.